 We know that talent is your most valuable asset; that’s why we take a community-oriented approach to venture capital.
 Our Core Community gives our portfolio companies a distinct, unique advantage when it comes to hiring.

-Organized by domain, company stage, and job function, the Core Community is packed with the talent you’re seeking for key open roles.
-And, while organic, self-facilitated talent flow does occur, we don’t leave talent sourcing up to chance.
-We’ll partner with you on identifying the right people for your key roles, connect you to the strongest candidates, interview finalists, and help you close top talent.
+Organized by domain, company stage, and job function, the Core Community is packed with leaders who can connect you to the strongest candidates for your key roles.
+And, while organic, self-facilitated talent flow does occur, we don’t leave your hiring process up to chance.
+We’ll partner with you on developing a key-hire roadmap and we’ll partner with the Core Community to make sure your job descriptions and talent vetting process are designed to deliver success.
+It’s our hope that you’ll also ask us to interview finalists, and help you close top talent.